browse

 Avinode Equivalents explained

-The following is a description of the different Avinode Equivalents, and how they are interpreted.
+Below is a description of each Avinode Equivalent and how Avinode interprets them.

 Empty Leg Availability

-Activities with this type will be considered available in Aircraft Search.
-They will also be posted in Empty Leg Search.
+Activities mapped to this type will be treated as available in Aircraft Search and will also appear in Empty Leg Search.

 Ferry Availability

-Activities with this type will be considered available in Aircraft Search.
-The activity will not be marketed as an empty leg.
+Activities mapped to this type will be treated as available in Aircraft Search but will not be marketed as empty legs.

 Flight Occupied

-Activities with this type will be considered occupied in Aircraft Search.
-This activity type should be used for all PAX flight activities e.g. Part 135 or Part 91 operations.
+Activities mapped to this type are considered occupied in Aircraft Search.
+Use this for all passenger-carrying flights, such as Part 135 or Part 91 operations.

 Occupied